jnozzi/cocoadev.com/markdown/AllApplications.md

 Get the directory contents of /Applications and ~/Applications and check either the Mac type for APPL or the bundle extension for .app

-see also General/NSPathUtilities
+see also NSPathUtilities

 ----

-There has to be some service for this because General/NSWorkspace provides a method to update Finder's database for installed applications     General/[[NSWorkspace sharedWorkspace] findApplications] Maybe General/CoreFoundation provides a function that returns an array of all installed applications. --zootbobbalu
+There has to be some service for this because NSWorkspace provides a method to update Finder's database for installed applications     [[NSWorkspace sharedWorkspace] findApplications] Maybe CoreFoundation provides a function that returns an array of all installed applications. --zootbobbalu

 ----